This Dead Men Tell No Tales review was made after playing the game four times.

 What is Dead Men Tell No Tales?

 Dead Men Tell No Tales takes you to the high seas where you must survive on a burning pirate ship long enough to collect a certain amount of treasure.
-Each unique pirate has fires and undead pirates to deal with along the way, though, so it’s no easy task!
+Each game has fires and undead pirates to deal with along the way, though, so it’s no easy task!

 At the start of each game of Dead Men Tell No Tales, a T-shaped, four-space board is put down to represent the ship that the pirates are attempting to loot.
 Each room on the ship has a different fire level that players need to deal with in order to move around.